dafky2000/TimedQ.js/index.md

 # The solution

-A self-adjusting queue management system which runs batches reasonable timeframes, giving the browser *time* to update and draw.
+A self-adjusting queue management system which runs batches within reasonable timeframes, giving the browser *time* to update and draw.

 Select the **result** tab to begin the test.